subfission/securicons/README.md

 ## Qualifiers
 Use vendor icons first, otherwise make one!
 Icons should resemble the solution, e.g. use the same colors at least.

-## MIT License
-Yes, everything is open-source and fair-game to use as needed.

 ## Pull Request
 Want your product icon here or have an icon to share?